enricosebastian/next-mongo/readme.md

 The new Next.js (13) MongoDB example is integrated with Typescript.
 Unfortunately for me, I am not as familiar with the language yet.
 This repository was created for those using the standard Next.js framework with only JavaScript-related files.

+This is based off of the [tutorial](https://www.youtube.com/watch?v=mOvW3iheF14&t=560s) by Hamed Bahram.

 ## Things to note
 This application using the vanilla MongoDB library.
 No Mongoose features and the like